Credit Fragility

 Commentary

-Credit fragility is emerging with a composite score of 48.5, driven by elevated consumer credit strain (59.9) and tightening financing conditions (47.3).
+Credit fragility remains emerging, with a composite score of 37.5, driven by tightening financing and rising consumer credit strain.